polybar/polybar-scripts/polybar-scripts/updates-arch-combined/README.md

 A script that shows if there are updates for Arch Linux and AUR updates.

+## Dependencies

 The possibilities depend on your AUR helper.
 Not all helpers can report the pending updates.
-Take a look at the script to see how it works.

 See also [updates-arch](../updates-arch) and [updates-arch-aur](../updates-arch-aur).